alchemauss/mauss/workspace/mauss/src/std/README.md

 ## `iterate`

 Original function, iterate over the key-value pair of an object, returns a new object using the pairs returned from the callback function.
-If callback is omitted, the default behaviour will create a deep copy of the original object.
+If callback is omitted, the default behavior will create a deep copy of the original object.

 ```typescript
 export function iterate<T extends object>(